 The Hillside House by GASS Architecture Studios

-This fabulous abode is on the slopes in the Helderberg Mountains in Southern Africa, surrounded by panoramic views of the vineyards.
+This contemporary home in the Helderberg Mountains in Southern Africa by GASS Architecture Studios responds artfully to the steep slope of the site, surrounded by panoramic views of the vineyards.

 You see a lot of modern architecture featured in this hillside house.
-Yet, you can only see two of the levels visible from the front and expands for residents to entertain and live life.
+Yet, you can only see two levels visible from the front, and it expands for residents to entertain and live life.

 You see the granite stone of the site incorporated into the front door.
-Once you enter inside, you get a window showcase of the inner courtyard.
+Once you enter, you get a window showcase of the inner courtyard.

 Casa 115 by Miquel Angel Lacomba